Getting from Amsterdam Airport Schiphol to Amsterdam — and back — by public transport is easy, inexpensive, and fast.

 Hotels at or near Amsterdam Airport Schiphol

-If you have a layover in Amsterdam, or you want to stay away from the hustle ande bustle of the city, choose at hotel at or near the airport:
+If you only have a layover in Amsterdam, or you want to stay away from the hustle and bustle of the city, book a hotel or inn at or near the airport.

 Hotels convenient to the Amsterdam Airport Express Bus